 Romantic Dialogues and Legacies Research Group

 With the support of the Department of English Studies and Durham’s Institute of Advanced Study, the Research Group has now sponsored the following lecture series: The Legacies of Romanticism (2006), Modelling the Self (2007–8), Venice and the Cultural Imagination since 1800 (2009–10).
-Each lecture series has led to an edited collection of essays: in a special issue of Romanticism (guest edited Michael O’Neill), a special issue of Romanticism and Victorianism on the Net (guest edited Mark Sandy and Sarah Wootton), and Venice and the Cultural Imagination, edited Michael O’Neill, Mark Sandy, and Sarah Wootton (Pickering & Chatto, 2012).
-The Research Group has also organised a further lecture series on The Persistence of Beauty: Victorians to Moderns (2012).
+Each lecture series has led to an edited collection of essays: in a special issue of Romanticism (guest edited Michael O’Neill), a special issue of Romanticism and Victorianism on the Net (guest edited Mark Sandy and Sarah Wootton), and a forthcoming book from Pickering & Chatto (edited Michael O’Neill, Mark Sandy, and Sarah Wootton).
+The Research Group has also organised a further lecture series on The Persistence of Beauty in Post-Romantic Literature (2012).

-PhD theses on relevant topics that have been supervised in recent years include work on Wallace Stevens as a post-Romantic poet, Wordsworth and Coleridge’s response to Shakespeare, chaos and control in the poetry of Shelley, Byron, and Yeats, Gary Snyder and Romanticism, and the nineteenth-century novel and screen adaptation.
+For relevant publications by the Research Group’s Directors, see their staff profiles.
+PhD theses on relevant topics that have been supervised in recent years include work on Wallace Stevens as a post-Romantic poet, Wordsworth and Coleridge’s response to Shakespeare, chaos and control in the poetry of Shelley, Byron, and Yeats, and Gary Snyder and Romanticism.

-Colleagues in English Studies associated with the Research Group include:
+Colleagues in English Studies associated with the Research Group include (click on names to be taken to staff profiles):

 Dr David Ashurst